helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 }
 ```

 - This class has the MicroProfile `Liveness` annotation which tells Helidon that this class provides a custom health check.
-You can learn more about the available annotations in the [MicroProfile Health Protocol and Wireformat](https://download.eclipse.org/microprofile/microprofile-health-4.0/microprofile-health-spec-4.0.html##_protocol_and_wireformat) document.
+You can learn more about the available annotations in the [MicroProfile Health Protocol and Wireformat][microprofile-health-protocol-and-wireformat] document.
 - This class also has the `ApplicationScoped` annotation, as seen previously.
 - The `GreetingProvider` is injected using Context and Dependency Service.
 This example will use the greeting to determine whether the application is healthy, this is a contrived example for demonstration purposes.
 - Health checks must implement the `HealthCheck` functional interface, which includes the method `HealthCheckResponse call()`.
 Helidon will invoke the `call()` method to verify the healthiness of the application.